 Witchy kitties

 In colonial Massachusetts between February 1692 and May 1693, the Salem witch trials instilled fear in the hearts of many.
 And the literal witch hunt during this time wasn’t exclusive to suspected human witches.
 Animals were also accused of witchcraft during this time.
-Villagers who were fearful of these witches believed that black cats were familiars, and that they would help do the bidding of these witches.
+Villagers who were fearful of these witches believed that black cats were familiars and that they would help do the bidding of these witches.
 These feline familiars were thought to be supernatural entities that assisted with the practice of magic.
 Some villagers even went as far as to say that the black cats were possessed, and shape-shifters who could transform into witches.
 Due to this intense terror and speculation of the God-fearing Puritans, many black cats were executed during the Salem witch trials.

-In present day, black cats are often the poster child for all things Halloween.
+In the present day, black cats are often the poster child for all things Halloween.
 Should you have a black cat in your life, it’s imperative that you keep them indoors on Halloween night to keep them safe.
-There are still cruel hearted individuals out there who will try and harm black cats—and this is especially true on Halloween.
+There are still cruel-hearted individuals out there who will try and harm black cats—and this is especially true on Halloween.
 And because of this reason, many shelters will withhold adopting out black cats that come into their care until after the Halloween season ends.

 Careful, a black cat just crossed your path!

 Some people who are superstitious still foolishly believe that if a black cat crosses your path, this will bring you bad luck.
 This strange myth came to form courtesy of European folklore.
 According to ancient legend, it is believed that if a black cat crosses in front of your path, then this is an omen of misfortune—and maybe even death.
-And some simply view it as a sign of bad luck and will not move forward to the path which has been crossed by the black cat.
-Obviously this logic is silly and holds no truth.
+Some simply view it as a sign of bad luck and will not move forward to the path that has been crossed by the black cat.
+Obviously, this logic is silly and holds no truth.
 If a black cat crosses your path, they are simply going from point A to point B and you should maybe try to befriend them and treat them with kindness.

 Black cats are actually not less adoptable

 Many think that black cats are less adoptable, but such is not actually the case.
 When it comes to coat coloring, there are simply more black cats when compared to other cats.
 It is true that black cats can sometimes be difficult to photograph, so this can affect their likeliness of being adopted strictly in terms of that.
 Thankfully, cat lovers everywhere have a soft spot in their hearts for these beautiful cats.
-And more so, they are quick to open their hearts and homes for those in need.
+And more so, they are quick to open their hearts and homes to those in need.
 So, perhaps, their stigma of bad luck helps them to instantly win the hearts of potential adopters.

 Have you ever wondered why some black cats start to “rust” and their coat transforms into a ruddy hue?
 Find out the answer here.